Fuck that bitch!

 Of course, this whole situation puts paid to Aziz’s overtly misogynistic womanizer character, Raaaaandy.
 Very sad to see that priapic energizer bunny disappear from Aziz’s standup landscape.

-The trailer shot says it all in body language.
+The trailer shot says it all in body language: head bowed, pensive, repentant.
 That’s not Aziz in attack dog mode.
 That’s cow mode.
-Head bowed like a bitch.
-And if he’s going to bend over and let people do this to him without hitting back hard on his innocence, then –
+And if Aziz is going to bend over and let people do this to him without hitting back hard on his innocence, then –

 Fuck that bitch.